ricamgar/Dagger2Codelab/README.md

 Modules and Components are the main elements in Dagger2.

-Modules are classes with methods to provide dependencies.
+Modules are classes to provide dependencies.
 To create a module we need to annotate a class with `@Module`.
 We can create it on the `di/modules` directory.
 In the module, we can Provide the dependencies we need.
-For that we will use the `@Provides` annotation and our Scope.
+For that we will use the `@Provides` annotation and a Scope in which this dependency is available (in our simple case this is ApplicationScope).

 ```java
 	@ApplicationScope